vit6556/sudoku/README.md

 ## For the computer

-To start the game you have to choose amount of filled cells
+To start the game you have to choose the  amount of filled cells

 Сomputer will solve the sudoku step by step